FeatherweightLabs/FeatherweightRouter/README.md

 ### All View components are predictable projections of State

 Each view component should be testable and predictable.
 If any component that makes up the UI is not predictable, then neither is the UI.

+### Actual State values should be passed into presenters outside of the Routers

+Although the UI should be a projection of State + Path only the Path should be passed to the Router when State changes.
+Using the Router for State propagation ties the Router to the State.
+Following the single responsibility principle, the Router only needs updates when the Path changes and callbacks to notify State of Path changes caused by the user outside of the standard Routes (ie, user swiped back in a navigation controller).

 ## Goal Usage